-The Crime Scene Investigation emphasis provides students with the tools and hands-on experience to excel and become leaders in their field.
-The Forensic Science Program has its own Crime Scene House that allows students to obtain real-world experience and training through the completion of mock crime scene exercises.
+The Crime Scene Investigation (CSI) emphasis provides students with the tools and hands-on experience to excel and become leaders in their field.
+The Forensic Science Graduate Program has its own Crime Scene House that allows students to obtain real-world experience and training through the completion of mock crime scene exercises.
 Upon completion of this emphasis, students qualify to sit for the International Association for Identification Basic Student Knowledge in Crime Scene Examination.

-Emphasis in Crime Scene Investigation
+Crime Scene Investigation Curriculum

 |Course Number||Course Name & Description||Credit Hours|